pgroonga/pgroonga.github.io/reference/parameters/enable-row-level-security.md

 **Note:**

-Even if this parameter is set to `on`, information related to the target row may be included in logs and error messages when some conditions overlap.
+If this parameter is set to `off`, information related to the target row may be included in logs and error messages when some conditions overlap.
 In that case, there are security risks.

 PostgreSQL [Row Security Policies][postgresql-row-security-policies] settings and the setting of this parameter are independent of each other.